Back to Portfolio

 Rooted in the Congolese commitment to safeguard Virunga National Park and the 5 million souls within a day’s walk of its borders, the Virunga Alliance is more than an energy project.
 It fuses conservation with economic empowerment, creating over 300 jobs during construction and sustaining 20 permanent roles for operations.
 Add to that free electricity for 40 public institutions (schools, clinics, and streetlights) and Luviro is redefining what’s possible in a region still affectited by conflict.

 The Virunga Alliance isn’t stopping here.
 With Luviro as a shining success, the goal is bold: scale up to 100 MW of clean energy by 2040 through a network of hydroelectric plants, including the under-construction 13 MW Rwanguba station.
 The Alliance is building a future where energy poverty is history, and Virunga stands as a global beacon of sustainable development.
-Luviro isn’t just a station; it’s the spark of a brighter, greener tomorrow.
+Luviro isn’t just a station.